 - Child and Family Service Review

 Students in the MSOT program must have a laptop computer that includes wireless connection to the internet.
-Murray State University uses a distance learning platform, Canvas for on-line work.
-Students will be required to upload documents as well as download and access videos for class materials.
+Murray State University uses a distance learning platform and Canvas for online work.
+Students will be required to upload documents and assignments, download & access videos and other electronic information for class materials.